bepitulaz/asepbagja.com/content/posts/insights-agritech-product.md

 If you want to target the global market, you have to think about the localisation of your software since day one.
 Our mistake was not doing this as early as possible, so our market penetration is a little bit slow.
 Lucky for us, there are not many open source software for agriculture in the market.
 We support localisation in Tania 2 years after launch in version 1.6.

 Even for the European market, most people including us are thinking of Europe as a single market.
 Yes, it is for a few aspects.
-But, Europe consists of many languages and most of the farmers, especially in the countryside, doesn't speak English.
+But, Europe consists of many languages and most of the farmers, especially in the countryside, don't speak English.

 **4. Offline first**